westerndigitalcorporation/spdm-utils/README.md

 For example, this may be an emulated NVMe device in QEMU that binds to SPDM-Utils for the SPDM responder implementation.

-With the current SPDM implementation in QEMU, the only transport layer supported is DOE.
+## Using a QEMU emulated NVMe device with SPDM over DoE

+For this example, we are using DOE.
+This is the transport protocol that SPDM-Utils defaults to when not explicitly specified.
 SPDM-Utils must be started before QEMU for this to work.

 ```shell
 $ ./target/debug/spdm_utils --qemu-server response